-Students seeking a transfer from one major within ISU to an IE graduate degree program must follow the same application process as students applying from outside of the University.
-Although it is not required, we highly encourage the potential transfer student to update all application materials.
+Students seeking a transfer from another graduate major at ISU to an IE graduate degree program must complete a transfer form available from the Graduate College.
+Additional materials may be requested by the DOGE and/or Graduate Program Coordinator.
 These materials must be emailed to the Graduate Coordinator by the deadline for the semester that the transfer will begin.